ariard/lightning-rfc/12-offer-encoding.md

   If this field is missing, payment will be accepted during the prior period and the paid-for period.

-Note that the `expiry_timestamp` field already covers the case where an offer is no longer valid after January 1st 2021.
+Note that the `absolute_expiry` field already covers the case where an offer is no longer valid after January 1st 2021.

 ## Offer Period Calculation